printago/printago.github.io/docs/getting-started/intro.md

 ## Getting Started

 Ready to transform your 3D printing workflow?
-Start with our [Quick Setup Guide](../getting-started/quick-setup) or explore our [Feature Documentation](../core-features/printer-connectivity) to learn more about specific capabilities.
+Start with our [Quick Setup Guide](../getting-started/quick-setup).

 :::note Documentation Updates
 This documentation is regularly updated.
 If you find something missing or unclear, please reach out to our support team.